vincentliu98/BreakOut/README.md

 This project implements the game of Breakout.

-Name:
+Name: Vincent Liu

 ### Timeline

-Start Date:
+Start Date: 9.1.2018

 Finish Date:

-Hours Spent:
+Hours Spent: 2 +

 ### Resources Used